 What will I learn?

-You will continue learning Latin through the Cambridge Latin Course, working up to Book V. Just as with the Cambridge Latin Course, the The WJEC Eduqas GCSE in Latin aims to provide a foundation in linguistic and cultural competence, enabling learners to gain knowledge and understanding of the Roman world through reading and responding to its language and literature.
+You will be learning Latin through the new Suburani scheme.
+Just as with the Cambridge Latin Course, Suburani and the WJEC Eduqas GCSE in Latin aims to provide a foundation in linguistic and cultural competence, enabling learners to gain knowledge and understanding of the Roman world through reading and responding to its language and literature.

 How will I be assessed?